OLS Regression in R – 8 Simple Steps to Implement OLS Regression Model

 - Se.fit – The default is FALSE.
 It is set to TRUE.
 That computes the estimated standard errors of the estimate of Xβ.
 And also store them in element se.fit of the fit.

 - Linear.predictors – It is set FALSE as default.
 That is being used to cause predicted values not to be stored.

 - Tol – Tolerance for information matrix singularity.

 - Sigma – If sigma is being given, then we can use it as the actual root mean squared error parameter for the model.
-Otherwise, sigma is being estimated from the data using the usual formulas.
+We also use sigma as an estimation from the data that consists of the usual formulas.

 - Var.penalty – It is the type of variance-covariance matrix.
 That is to be stored in the var component of the fit when penalization is being used.

-- p. – arguments to pass to lm.wfit or lm.fit
+- p. – we pass the arguments to lm.wfit or lm.fit.

 Do you know How to Create & Access R Matrix?

 - Several built-in commands for describing data has been present in R.